 7. Realme 7 Pro

 - Snapdragon 720G processor and 4,500mAh battery are a long-lasting combo.

 - Super-fast wired charging tops you up in a hurry.

 - No official US availability.

 Realme’s late 2020 phone is slightly cheaper than Google’s new flagship in Europe, but it takes a step back in a few core specs compared to the Pixel 5.
 It ups the ante over the Google phone with a beefy 4,500mAh battery and blistering charging, but it drops to a Snapdragon 720G chip.

 Read more: The best 5G phones you can buy right now

 8. LG Velvet

-- Much like the Pixel 5, has a Snapdragon 765G, water resistance, and wireless charging.
+- Much like the Pixel 5, it has a Snapdragon 765G, water resistance, and wireless charging.

 - Also packs a headphone port and support for a Dual Screen case.

 - Available in many markets (including Europe and North America)

 LG launched its flagship V60 earlier this year, but the Velvet is one of the more direct Google Pixel 5 alternatives out there.
-LG’s later release matches up pretty well with Google’s phone by virtue of it having the same chipset, water resistance, and wireless charging too.
+LG’s later release matches up pretty well with Google’s phone because it has the same chipset, water resistance, and wireless charging.

-But the Velvet comes in at $100 cheaper in the US and offers a slightly bigger battery and a headphone port too.
+But the Velvet comes in at $100 cheaper in the US and offers a slightly bigger battery and a headphone port.
 An optional Dual Screen case also turns your LG phone into a foldable of sorts if you like the idea of that.

 It’s not all great for the LG device, though, as the Pixel series tends to trounce LG devices in terms of pure image quality, while the Velvet’s ultra-wide camera also sees a downgrade in theory over the Pixel 5 and previous LG phones.
 It also offers a 60Hz refresh rate compared to the 90Hz option on the new Pixel.